dao-xyz/peerbit/docs/modules/deploy/publish/README.md

 program open --variant PROGRAM_NAME
 ```

-## Overview of How the Package Distribution Works
+## Overview of how the package distribution works

 ### Setup